A list of the most frequently asked questions with answers from across the Court.

 The Supreme Court building at 210 William Street, Melbourne, is open Monday to Friday from 8.30am to 6pm, except public holidays.
 All other Supreme Court buildings in Melbourne CBD are open Monday to Friday from 9am to 5pm except for public holidays.

-The Principal Registry , Court of Appeal Registry, and the Probate Office at 436 Lonsdale Street, Melbourne, are open from 9.30am to 4pm.
-The Commercial Court Registry at 450 Little Bourke Street is also open from 9.30am to 4pm.
+The Principal Registry , Court of Appeal Registry, Probate Office and the Commercial Court Registry at 450 Little Bourke Street are open from 9.30am to 4pm.
 See the Contact us section of the website for the contact details of other registries and Court services.
 The Court and registries are closed on weekends and public holidays.

 Most hearings are open to the public.
 If you are attending as a visitor you can sit in the public area, usually located at the back of the courtroom.
 Mobile phones must be turned off.
 A notice on the door will tell you if the session is closed to the public.
 If you enter or leave the courtroom while a judge is in attendance, you must bow to the judge as you enter and bow to the judge when you leave.
 You can find further information in the For the public and Courtroom conduct sections of the website.